jerpint/RAGTheDocs/README.md

 - **RAG Interface:** It comes built-in with a gradio UI for users to interact with [Buster 🤖](https://github.com/jerpint/buste) our RAG agent.

-- **Customization Options:** Tailor RAGtheDocs to your needs with customizable settings and options.
+- **Customization Options:** Tailor RAGtheDocs prompts and settings with customizable settings and options.